 (vi) The claimant's efforts to work; and

 (i) Provide competent representation to a claimant.
-Competent representation requires the knowledge, skill, thoroughness and preparation reasonably necessary for the representation.
-This includes knowing the significant issue(s) in a claim and having a working knowledge of the applicable provisions of the Social Security Act, as amended, the regulations and the Rulings; and
+Competent representation requires the knowledge, skill, thoroughness, and preparation reasonably necessary for the representation.
+A representative must know the significant issue(s) in a claim, have reasonable and adequate familiarity with the evidence in the case, and have a working knowledge of the applicable provisions of the Social Security Act, as amended, the regulations, the Social Security Rulings, and any other applicable provisions of law.

 (ii) Act with reasonable diligence and promptness in representing a claimant.
-This includes providing prompt and responsive answers to our requests for information pertinent to processing of the claim; and
+This includes providing prompt and responsive answers to our requests for information pertinent to processing of the claim.

 (4) Conduct business with us electronically at the times and in the manner we prescribe on matters for which the representative requests direct fee payment.
 (See § 404.1713).

-(2) Knowingly charge, collect or retain, or make any arrangement to charge, collect or retain, from any source, directly or indirectly, any fee for representational services in violation of applicable law or regulation;
+(2) Knowingly charge, collect or retain, or make any arrangement to charge, collect or retain, from any source, directly or indirectly, any fee for representational services in violation of applicable law or regulation.
+This prohibition includes soliciting any gift or any other item of value, other than what is authorized by law.

-(3) Knowingly make or present, or participate in the making or presentation of, false or misleading oral or written statements, assertions or representations about a material fact or law concerning a matter within our jurisdiction;
+(3) Make or present, or participate in the making or presentation of, false or misleading oral or written statements, evidence, assertions, or representations about a material fact or law concerning a matter within our jurisdiction, in matters where the representative knows or should have known that those statements, evidence, assertions, or representations are false or misleading.

-(6) Attempt to influence, directly or indirectly, the outcome of a decision, determination, or other administrative action by offering or granting a loan, gift, entertainment, or anything of value to a presiding official, agency employee, or witness who is or may reasonably be expected to be involved in the administrative decisionmaking process, except as reimbursement for legitimately incurred expenses or lawful compensation for the services of an expert witness retained on a non-contingency basis to provide evidence;
+(6) Attempt to influence, directly or indirectly, the outcome of a decision, determination, or other administrative action by any means prohibited by law, or by offering or granting a loan, gift, entertainment, or anything of value to a presiding official, agency employee, or witness who is or may reasonably be expected to be involved in the administrative decision-making process, except as reimbursement for legitimately incurred expenses or lawful compensation for the services of an expert witness retained on a non-contingency basis to provide evidence.

 (i) Repeated absences from or persistent tardiness at scheduled proceedings without good cause (see § 404.911(b));

-(ii) Willful behavior which has the effect of improperly disrupting proceedings or obstructing the adjudicative process; and
+(ii) Behavior that has the effect of improperly disrupting proceedings or obstructing the adjudicative process, including but not limited to:

-(iii) Threatening or intimidating language, gestures, or actions directed at a presiding official, witness, or agency employee that result in a disruption of the orderly presentation and reception of evidence;
+(A) Directing threatening or intimidating language, gestures, or actions at a presiding official, witness, contractor, or agency employee;

-(12) Knowingly assist a person whom we suspended or disqualified to provide representational services in a proceeding under title II of the Act, or to exercise the authority of a representative described in § 404.1710; or
+(12) Knowingly assist a person whom we suspended or disqualified to provide representational services in a proceeding under title II of the Act, or to exercise the authority of a representative described in § 404.1710.